-Anodes help protect the power package against galvanic corrosion by sacrificing its metal to be slowly eroded instead of other metals.
+Anodes help protect the power package against galvanic corrosion by sacrificing their metal to be slowly eroded instead of other metals.

-This model has three corrosion control anodes-two above and one below the anti-ventilation plate.
-A fourth anode is located on the bottom of the clamp/ swivel bracket assembly.
+This model has three corrosion control anodes on the gearcase-two above and one below the anti-ventilation plate.
+A fourth anode is located on the bottom of the clamp/swivel bracket assembly.